nesi/support-docs/docs/General/FAQs/Common_questions_about_the_platform_refresh.md

 ## When is this happening?

 New equipment is being delivered as we speak and we've begun installing components in Waipapa Taumata Rau, University of Auckland's Tamaki Data Centre.
-New services aren't expected online before July 2024.
+New services aren't expected online before August 2024.
 We'll keep you updated as our timelines are confirmed.
-If you are enthusiastic to be among the first groups to try the new platform, please be in touch.
+If you are enthusiastic to be among the first groups to try the new platform, please [get in touch](mailto:support@nesi.org.nz).

 ## Why is NeSI making this change?